 Ice rings have attracted the interest of both scientists and the general public, and several hypotheses have been put forward to explain the appearance of this strange phenomenon on the ice cover (see Kouraev et al., 2016 for the description).
-The current Today, the existing consensus is that ice rings are a surface manifestation (on the ice cover) of under ice heat fluxes

-65 produced by eddies under the ice, although the proposed mechanisms differ for the generation of these in terms of the type of the eddies.
+Today, the existing consensus is that ice rings are a surface manifestation (on the ice cover) of under ice heat fluxes produced by eddies, though the proposed mechanisms differ in terms of the type of the eddies.

-In-situ observations of water structure beneath the ice rings in Southern (2009) and Middle (2013) Baikal (Granin et al., 2015, 2018) show the presence of an anticyclonic (clockwise) vortex.
-T:-the authors explain the creation of this vortex by

-- 70 upwelling of deep waters that can be associated with the rise of methane gas hydrates.
+In-situ observations of water structure beneath the ice rings in Southern (2009) and Middle (2013) Baikal (Granin et al., 2015, 2018) show the presence of an anticyclonic vortex; the authors explain the creation of this vortex by upwelling of deep waters that can be associated with the rise of methane gas hydrates.
 The first clear physical explanation of this phenomenon appeared after a comparison of satellite imagery of an ice ring with in-situ measurements of vertical structure of water temperature and calculation of the density field (Kouraev et al., 2016).
-Our hydrographic surveys in the region of ice rings in Lake Baikal (2012-2020) and in Lake Hovsgol (2015) have shown the presence of warm lens-like (double-convex form) intrathermocline eddies beneath the ice cover (Kouraev et al., 2016, 2019), which are similar to the - 75 analogues of the most well known Mediterranean eddies (Meddies) in the North Atlantic Ocean (Kostianoy and Belkin, 1989).
-CTD (conductivity, temperature and depth sensor) casts have shown that these eddies exist before and continue to exist during ice ring appearance and development.
-T; they rotate in a clockwise (anticyclonic) direction and make a complete rotation around its vertical axis in about 3 days. - Various in-situ measurements have shown that currents in the center of theeddies are absent or weak.
-They are strongest at the eddy boundary and it is here that increased heat exchange between ice and water leads to ice melting from below and the formation of rings with thinner and darker ice, and not of circles (or round patches), as one might may-expect. - Analysis of thermal satellite imagery before the formation of an ice ring near Cape Nizhneye Izgolovye (Middle Baikal) in 2016 shows that the eddy was formed in ice-free conditions in late autumn 2015 by an outflow of water from the Barguzin Bay.
-So in this case the main driver of eddy generation was the wind-induced movement of colder and lighter water (due to the specific-temperature/density relationship for freshwater in the range from 0 to $4^{0}$ C) in association with the coastline shape (Kouraev et al., 2019).
-We suggest that this mechanism is typical for the eddies in this region and potentially for many other eddies that eventually may generate ice rings. - 90
+Our hydrographic surveys in the region of ice rings in Lake Baikal (2012-2020) and in Lake Hovsgol (2015) have shown the presence of warm lens-like (double-convex form) intrathermocline eddies beneath the ice cover (Kouraev et al., 2016, 2019), which are analogues of the most known Meddies in the North Atlantic Ocean (Kostianoy and Belkin, 1989).
+CTD casts have shown that these eddies exist before and continue to exist during ice ring appearance and development; they rotate in a clockwise (anticyclonic) direction and make a complete rotation around its vertical axis in about 3 days.

+Various in-situ measurements have shown that currents in the center of eddies are absent or weak.
+They are strongest at the eddy boundary and it is here that increased heat exchange between ice and water lead to ice melting from below and the formation of rings with thinner and darker ice, and not of circles (or round patches), as one may expect.

+Analysis of thermal satellite imagery before the formation of an ice ring near Cape Nizhneye Izgolovye (Middle Baikal) in 2016 shows that the eddy was formed in ice-free conditions in late autumn 2015 by an outflow of water from the Barguzin Bay.
+So in this case the main driver of eddy generation was the wind-induced movement of colder and lighter water (due to specific temperature/density relationship for freshwater in the range from 0 to 4^oC) in association with the coastline shape (Kouraev et al., 2019).
+We suggest that this mechanism is typical for the eddies in this region and potentially for many other eddies that eventually may generate ice rings.

-The A-typical shape of an intrathermocline eddy in Lake Baikal can be described as follows (Kouraev et al., 2019, see also Fig. 1).
-It has a double-convex shape with a neutral layer located at about 45-50 m depth (depth of thermocline).
-The upper part presents a dome-like rising of isotherms (and isopycnals), that displaces laterally the cold and well-mixed water that is typical for neighbouring regions under the ice cover.
-The lower part of the eddy is bigger and deeper in extent than the its upper part due to a much weaker vertical stratification of temperature (and density) in this layer and presents a downward inclination of isotherms (isopycnals) extending to depths exceeding of 200 m and more.
-While the ice ring size is comparable to the upper dome size, the area affected by the eddy in the neutral layer is larger, reaching 10-12 km in diameter (Fig.1).
+A typical shape of an intrathermocline eddy in lake Baikal can be described as follows (Kouraev et al., 2019, see also Fig. 1).
+85 It has a double-convex shape with a neutral layer located at about 45-50 m depth (depth of thermocline).
+The upper part presents a dome-like rising of isotherms (and isopycnals), that displace laterally cold and well-mixed water that is typical for neighbouring regions under the ice cover.
+The lower part of the eddy is bigger and deeper in extent than its upper part due to a much weaker vertical stratification of temperature (and density) in this layer and presents a downward inclination of isotherms (isopycnals) extending to depths of 200 m and more.
+While the ice ring size is comparable to the upper dome size, 90 the area affected by the addy in the neutral layer is larger transhing 10, 12 km in diameter (Fig. 1).